What are the Irish Furths?

 On this trip we also went on to climb the highest point in Northern Ireland, Slieve Donard (850m).
 Unfortunately, the Reluctant Mountaineer had badly twisted her ankle before this trip.
 Therefore, she had only managed Mount Brandon to date.

 But she did make it up Slieve Donard and thereby completed an ascent of each of the four country highpoints of the UK.
 And I completed my 2nd round of those highpoints.
-Again that ascent of Yr Wyddfa/Snowdon had been the first with each of having made multiple ascents of each of those in Scotland, Wales and England.
+Again that ascent of Yr Wyddfa/Snowdon had been the first with both of us having made multiple ascents of each of those in Scotland, Wales and England.

 Leave a Reply